 Considering the structure of the Task Force, we found that it may be difficult for the Task Force to host or partner on educational events to help spread the word.
 One approach we decided we could take instead was to develop a fact sheet that could be disseminated to the public.
 Although other community groups have already begun to share information, such as the Nevada HIV Modernization Coalition and Silver State Equality, we felt that the community would greatly benefit from additional information sharing.
 We contacted Nevada Legal Services knowing that they've created helpful fact sheets for other legislation and state laws in the past.
 Luckily, Nevada Legal Services had the capacity to develop a fact sheet for SB275 thanks to a grant they had received.
 A representative from Nevada Legal Services attended our meeting in June to learn about the information that we want to share.
 Nevada Legal Services then produced flyers targeting the general public, law enforcement, and medical providers.
 The Task Force and Nevada Legal Services worked together for several months to review drafts and recommend revisions.
-Final versions of the flyers are expected to be completed in November 2022.
+Final versions of the flyers are being completed and will soon be ready to share with the public.

 The Task Force also thought of a few other strategies to reach certain communities.
 We felt that many police officers, prosecutors, and defense lawyers may not be aware of how SB275 impacts their work, especially in terms of arrests and prosecutions of people living with HIV and sex workers.
 To reach people in these professions, we realized that we could publish informational pieces in specific publications, such as statewide law journals, the Vegas Beat Magazine, or even national publications for law enforcement and lawyers.
-Currently, Senator Dallas Harris is writing an article to be published in the Nevada Lawyer Magazine about these changes to HIV law and policy.

 In addition to informing the community about the bill, there are certain communities we wanted to engage with to ensure that they were content with certain provisions of the bill that affected their specific community.
 Outreach to the sex work community was a huge priority considering the repeal of NRS 201.356 and NRS 201.358.
-To reach this community, we contacted organizations such as the Nevada Brothel Association, the Cupcake Girls, and the Sex Workers Alliance of Nevada.
+To reach this community, we contacted organizations such as the Nevada Brothel Association, the Cupcake Girls, and the Sex Workers

+Alliance of Nevada.
 Task Force members informed representatives from these organizations about SB275, asked for their opinions about these legal changes, and invited members of their organizations to attend a meeting to speak during public comment.
 We also extended an invitation for members of these organizations to join the Task Force if they were interested.
 We did not hear any opposition to the bill from any of these groups.